 Congress passed the CARES Act quickly in response to the pandemic's emergence last spring and followed with additional legislation over the ensuing months.
 However, as certain provisions of the CARES Act expired, such as supplemental unemployment insurance last July, there appeared to be a need for additional stimulus for the economy to deal with the surge in the pandemic that occurred as cold weather set in, particularly over the Christmas holiday.
 As mentioned above, the Federal government eventually passed an additional stimulus package in late December of 2020 and again in March of 2021.
 In addition, the Fed has provided, and continues to provide, as much support to the markets and the economy as it can within the constraints of its mandate.
 During the third quarter of 2020, the Fed unveiled a new monetary policy framework focused on average inflation rate targeting that allows the Fed Funds rate to remain quite low, even if inflation is expected to temporarily surpass the 2% target level.
 Further, the Fed will look past the presence of very tight labor markets, should they be present at the time.
 This marks a significant shift from their prior policy framework, which was focused on the unemployment rate as a key indicator of impending inflation.
 Adherence to this policy could steepen the U.S. Treasury curve as short-term rates could remain low for a considerable period but longer-term rates could rise given the Fed's intention to let inflation potentially run above 2% in the future as the economy more fully recovers.
-As mentioned above, this appears to be occurring early in 2021 now that effective vaccines have been found and inoculations are distributed at an accelerating pace.
+The response of U.S. Treasury rates appeared to follow this pattern precisely during the first quarter of 2021 but it has since reversed since early in the second quarter 2021.